cody-clark/cody-clark.github.io/_posts/2017-07-25-my-example-post.md

 {% include note.html content="This is my note." %}

+{% raw %} {% include callout.html content="This is my primary type callout.
+It has a border on the left whose color you define by passing a type parameter." type="primary" %} {% endraw %}

+{% include callout.html content="This is my primary type callout.
+It has a border on the left whose color you define by passing a type parameter." type="primary" %}

 This is my note. <br/> {: .notice}

 This is my note.
 {: .notice}

+This is my note. <br/> {: .notice1}

+This is my note.
+{: .notice1}